awsdocs/amazon-ecs-developer-guide/doc_source/create_cluster.md

 1. For **Select cluster compatibility**, choose one of the following options and then choose **Next Step**:
    + **Networking only**– This cluster template creates an empty cluster\.
 Optionally, you can create a new VPC to use\.
 This cluster template is typically used for workloads hosted on either AWS Fargate or external instances \(ECS Anywhere\)\.
 The `FARGATE` and `FARGATE_SPOT` capacity providers will be automatically associated with the cluster\.
 For more information, see [AWS Fargate capacity providers](fargate-capacity-providers.md)\.
    + **EC2 Linux \+ Networking**– This cluster template is used to create a cluster of Amazon EC2 instances to run Linux\-based containers on\.
 An Auto Scaling group is created for the Amazon EC2 instances\.
    + **EC2 Windows \+ Networking** – This cluster template is used to create a cluster of Amazon EC2 instances to run Windows\-based containers on\.
 An Auto Scaling group is created for the Amazon EC2 instances\.
-For more information, see [Windows containers](ECS_Windows.md)\.
+For more information, see [Amazon EC2 Windows containers](ECS_Windows.md)\.

 ## Using the Networking only template<a name="create-cluster-fargate"></a>